nih-cfde/published-documentation/docs/spec-and-docs/CFDE-glossary-test.md

 A short list of general concepts -- defined and maintained as part of the C2M2 metadata specification space -- to support the systematic subdivision of
 [subject](#subject) entities into multiple constituent organisms phylogenetic clades, or other reasonable subdivisions, depending on subject granularity.

-For any subject entity categorized by a <link>subject granularity</link>
-which represents a collection of multiple co-occurring organisms, subject roles allow the attachment of descriptive metadata to different constituent subcomponents of the biological system represented by the overall subject record.
+For any subject entity categorized by a [subject granularity](#subject-granularity) which represents a collection of multiple co-occurring organisms, subject roles allow the attachment of descriptive metadata to different constituent subcomponents of the biological system represented by the overall subject record.

-Such attachments are (for example) represented by records in the `subject_role_taxonomy` <link>association table</link>.
+Such attachments are (for example) represented by records in the `subject_role_taxonomy` [association table](#association-table).
 Records in this table link some subject role (e.g. "host", "symbiont", "pathogen", "cell line ancestor") to (on the one hand) a particular subject entity record of which that role represents a part and also (on the other hand) to a taxonomic label classifying that particular role in that particular subject.
 Multiple roles (constituent organisms or taxa) within the same subject can thus be independently classified.

-Please see the <link>[main C2M2 Level 1 descriptor document]</link> for a complete technical framework governing the use of subject roles.
+Please see the [main C2M2 Level 1 descriptor document](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/002-C2M2-LEVEL-1/) for a complete technical framework governing the use of subject roles.
+The current C2M2 specification is described [here](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/spec-and-docs/C2M2-usage-guides-and-technical-documents/000-INTRODUCTION/).

 <!-- [EDITOR: For complete coverage of the list of "subject role" category values,
 either punt the reader to the C2M2 specification documents, or edit this entry